2 A Wofkflow Apporach to Learning

 Finally, let me point you to the assignments in this course.
 You are welcome to use or to change these assignments as you wish.
 They are designed to build a student’s skills throughout the semester as they progress towards their final project.
 Courses taught using the ADAPT model do not have quizzes or tests, but rather scaffold multiple assignments throughout the semester aimed at building a capstone project at the end of the course.
 This scaffolding approach enables the student to build their progress continually and the assignments serve as milestones in their progress.
 The material in this book is designed to fill a 1 credit-hour course.
 If yours is a longer course, you may wish to alter the pacing of the semester adding or rearranging the content of this course.
 Regardless here is a little insight into the assignments I use and why I think these milestones are useful to the student’s success and for you to grade the student.

 1. Assignment 1 (10 marks) acts as an orientation to network principles and parlance.
-This, no-tech/low-tech assignments sees students create an ego-network, their ego-network teaching them the vocabulary of network analysis.
+This, no-tech/low-tech assignment sees students create an ego-network, their ego-network.
+The aim of this assignment is to get them familiar with some of the vocabulary of network analysis.

 2. Assignment 2 (10 marks) is the first milestone of their project.
 This no-tech assignment sees students present ideas for their final project encouraging them to present two separate ideas for datasets once they have either looked through the GitHub repository or discovered their own dataset.
 This serves as the beginning of a discussion between the instructor and student to guide their final project.